-Dr. Robert P. Wettemann is a Regents Professor and his career includes 42 years of research and teaching in the Department of Animal Science at Oklahoma State University.
-Bob obtained his B.S. at the University of Connecticut and M.S. and Ph.D. degrees from Michigan State University.
+Dr. Robert P. Wettemann is a Regents Professor emeritus.
+His career includes 42 years of research and teaching centered on animal physiology in the Department of Animal Science at Oklahoma State University.
+Bob obtained his B.S. at the University of Connecticut and his M.S. and Ph.D. from Michigan State University.
 His research evaluates endocrine mechanisms controlling reproductive processes and the application of findings to improve reproduction in cattle and swine.
 Experimental approaches span from evaluating control of synthesis and secretion of gonadotropins to determining the effect of nutrition on follicular growth and pregnancy rate in range beef cows.

-Dr. Wettemann has attended 45 annual meetings of ASAS, was President of ASAS in 2009, and served on the ASAS Foundation and FASS Boards.
-He received the Physiology and Endocrinology Award, the Animal Management Award, and is a Fellow in ASAS.
+Dr. Wettemann has attended more than 53 annual meetings of ASAS, was President of ASAS in 2009, President of Southern ASAS, and served on the ASAS Foundation and FASS Boards.
+He received the Distinguished Service Award from the Southern section of ASAS, the Distinguished Alumnus of the University of Connecticut, Agriculture and Natural Resources, and was a Charter Diplomate in the American College of Animal Physiology.
+Bob received the Physiology and Endocrinology Award, the Animal Management Award, the Casida Award, the Morrison Award, and is a Fellow in ASAS.
 Bob and Grace have three children and five grandchildren.

 Matthew began working at North Dakota State University in 2014 as the Nutrition Research Specialist while simultaneously pursuing his M.S. degree.
 Matthew received his M.S. in Ruminant Nutrition from NDSU under Dr. Joel Caton in 2016, investigating the effects of nutrient restriction of beef heifers during early gestation on concentrations of hexoses and amino acids in utero-placental fluids, as well as nutrient transporter expression and abundance in utero-placental tissues.
 Matthew is currently working on a PhD in Nutritional Physiology at NDSU under Drs.
 Alison Ward and Joel Caton investigating the effects of nutrient restriction of beef heifers during the first 50 days of gestation on the fetal transcriptome and epigenome.
 Matthew has authored or co-authored 11 refereed manuscripts, 18 abstracts, 11 proceedings papers, and has given 2 invited presentations.
 Matthew received over $130,000 in grants as PI or Co-PI to support his research including a NIFA-ELI Predoctoral Fellowship.